-2.4.1.
-The SLD 30/CC delegated authorities have discretionary authority and may withdraw anyone's authorization to operate a Government Owned Vehicle (GOV), Privately Owned Vehicle (POV) or Commercial Vehicle (CV) on the installation for lawful reasons related to both moving and non-moving traffic violations.
+- 2.4.1.
+The SLD 30/CDs are delegated authorities that have discretionary authority and may withdraw anyone's authorization to operate a Government Owned Vehicle (GOV), Privately Owned Vehicle (POV) or Commercial Vehicle (CV) on the installation for lawful reasons related to both moving and non-moving traffic violations. - 2.4.1.1.

-2.4.1.1.
 For purposes of this Instruction, non-moving violations include but are not limited to any violation of this Instruction and/or the CVC that is unrelated to the actual movement of the vehicle.
 Examples include: registration/insurance violations, driver's license violations, and parking violations.